AdobeDocs/dynamic-media-classic.en/help/using/testing-assets-making-them-public.md

 From your corporate network, you can figure out your public IP address using websites like [https://www.whatismyip.com](https://www.whatismyip.com/) or request this information from your corporate IT organization.

 With the Secure Testing, Adobe Dynamic Media Classic establishes a dedicated Image Server for staging environments or internal applications.
 Any request to this server checks the origin IP address.
 If the incoming request is not within the approved list of IP addresses, a failure response is returned.
-The Adobe Dynamic Media Classic Company Administrator configures the approved list of IP addresses for their company’s Secure Testing environment.
+The Adobe Dynamic Media Classic Company Administrator configures the approved list of IP addresses for their company's Secure Testing environment.

 Because the location of the original request must be confirmed, the traffic of the Secure Testing service is not routed through a content distribution network like public Dynamic Media Image Server traffic.
 Requests to the Secure Testing service have a slightly higher latency compared to the public Dynamic Media Image Servers.